GDGBabcockUniversity/GDGWebsite/content/radar/seven.md

 author: "Itamah Osedebame"
 ---

-# Your Tech Stack as a Nigerian Meal

 Ever wondered what your favorite programming language would taste like?
 Let’s break down the tech stack using something we all understand: Nigerian food.